 Use your cell phone to take pictures.
 Insurance companies will also ask for pictures of any damages to your vehicle.
 Pictures also come in handy for showing exactly where one car hit the other and how it happened.

 Photos are good to have, regardless if you were at fault or not.
-If the other party’s vehicle undergoes any other type of damage between the time of the accident and the time an adjuster completes an estimate, they can’t claim that you caused it.
+If the other party’s vehicle undergoes any other type of damage between the time of the accident and the time an insurance adjuster completes an estimate, they can’t claim that you caused it.
 Pictures prove what kind of damage your car and the other party’s car had at the time of the accident.

 6. Exchange Information